-In order to get maximum life from the tires they should be inflated to a minimum pressure of 22 pounds on the front wheels and 28 pounds on the rear.
-Lower pressure will cause excessive tread wear, make the tire more susceptible to bruises and breaks from impact with sharp irregularities in the road surface.
-Higher pressures reduce the shock-absorbing qualities of the tires but increase stability at high speeds.
+In order to get maximum life from the tires, they should always be inflated to a minimum pressure of 24 pounds front, while 32 pounds should be carried in the rear tires.
+Lower pressure will cause excessive tread wear and make the tire more susceptible to bruises and breaks from impact with sharp irregularities in the road surface.
+Higher pressures reduce the shock absorbing qualities of the tires but increase stability at high speeds.